Lufthansa says new Boeing 747 overweight, but performance OK

-SEATTLE (Reuters) - The head of Deutsche Lufthansa AG’s (LHAG.DE) fleet management said he is not happy with the weight of Boeing Co’s (BA.N) 747-8 jumbo, but that will not restrict the use of the airline’s newest aircraft.
+SEATTLE, May 1 (Reuters) - The head of Deutsche Lufthansa AG’s fleet management said he is not happy with the weight of Boeing Co’s 747-8 jumbo, but that will not restrict the use of the airline’s newest aircraft.

 “On all our in-service fleet, even those in our fleet 10 years, we are never happy with the weight situation, so we are always trying to reduce weight in order to save even more fuel,” said Nico Buchholz, executive vice president of group fleet management at Lufthansa, speaking at a Boeing plant north of Seattle.